incendies/incendies/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently looking for a job as a Full-Stack Developer or Senior SEO Specialist
-- 🌱 I’m always learning new programming languages
+- 🌱 I’m actively learning new programming languages
 - 👯 I’m looking to collaborate on startups
 - 🤔 I’m looking for help with new project ideas.
 I love open-source development and build projects on my GitHub.
 - 💬 Ask me about new ideas, software development, AI and SEO